motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 Denoising:

-Combined Single Layer Denoising:
+Single Layer Denoising:

-Turn off Denoise in the Scene tab – you do not need this on if using the compositor.
+Turn off Denoise in the Render Tab – you do not need this on if using the compositor.
 As shown in image below – This is for single layer Denoising.
 Please note you can keep this on – but it only denoises your combined image.